Creating a Substance Abuse Treatment Plan

 Examples of Goals and Objectives to Include

 Setting goals is especially beneficial for patients because it gives them something to accomplish and look forward to.
-Goals can motivate, encourage and inspire patients to overcome their battle with substance abuse.
+Goals can motivate, encourage, and inspire patients to overcome their battle with substance abuse.
 Typically, goals help patients achieve an improved condition and identify their priorities.
-Concentrating on specific, achievable goals is easier for the patient than seeing their treatment as a vast, indefinite obstacle.
+Concentrating on specific, achievable goals is easier for the patient than seeing their addiction treatment as a vast, indefinite obstacle.

 While goals and objectives are necessary for a substance abuse treatment plan, they differ slightly in purpose.
 For example, a goal is a broader idea or intention, whereas an objective is a specific action that leads to that intention.
 This breakdown of goals can be useful when listing specific hopes that a patient has for their treatment.
-Some examples of goals and objectives to include in a substance abuse treatment plan include:

 • Learning to communicate effectively.